TiagoSimionato/PGC/README.md

 python llmServer.py
 ```

-it will train the model run the a REST API app under the port `8000` and path `/query`
+it will load the model and serve it as a REST API under the port `8000` and path `/query`

 By default it searches for the Wizard language model at the models directory, but it can be specified when initializing the server.
 Use options `1`, `2` or `3` according to the size of the model desired, being `3` the largest.